alexappleget/terrrrr-backend/docs/controllers/auth-controller.md

 **Flow:**

-1. Retrieves the **refresh token** from a seperate httpOnly cookie.
+1. Retrieves the **refresh token** from a separate httpOnly cookie.
 2. Checks if the refresh token exists and whether it **matches the token stored in the database** for that user.
 3. If valid:
    - Generates a new JWT token (expires every 15 minutes).